COMING SOON!

 1What is the prize for the winning entry?

-This year, we are collaborating with the Bangalore Literature Festival.
-The author of the winning entry will be announced at the festival, awarded a cash prize of Rs.
-1 Lakh, and will receive an unconditional offer to have their story feature in The Bombay Literary Magazine's December edition.
-The two runners up entries will be awarded the Promising Writer award, with the authors receiving feedback on their entries from a panel of editors, a cash prize of Rs.
-10,000 each and an offer for publication in the Hammock Magazine.
+Every year, The Deodar Prize winner receives a cash award of Rs.
+1 Lakh, with the winner story being featured in a subsequent edition of The Bombay Literary Magazine's.
+The two runners up entries are awarded the Promising Writer award, with the authors receiving feedback on their entries from a panel of editors, a cash prize of Rs.
+25,000 each and an offer for publication in the Hammock Magazine.
+The winners also become eligible to join the presitigoous South Asia Speaker fellowship community.

 2What is the eligibility criteria to participate?